BrianSong/JayPath/docs/it3_dap.md

 - Implement a simple but full version of course recommendation algorithm(exclude recommendation based on preferences).
 - Add a better interface for displaying course schedules.
 - Add all course infomation to database.

+# Retrospective
+There were some logic flaws in our it3 design.
+One glaring mistake was the fact that we could not possibly display the full 8-semester calendar view without information on when the previous courses were taken.
+We ended up adding an additioinal page for the user to provide his/her current semester x.
+So our computation can just focus on computing courses for the (8 - x) semesters ahead.
+The different color scheme to distinguish courses taken or not (shown in the above wireframe) was also abandoned in our actual implementation.
+We re-considered the objective of this web application, and it seems that displaying previous courses is of minimal interest.
+In the next iteration, we will come up with new designs on the final recommendation page to help our user focus only on what is ahead.